Dear Lebanon Road Families, June 26, 2018

-Welcome to the 2017-2018 school year at Lebanon Road Elementary School!
-I am thrilled to serve as your principal and have enjoyed getting to know you many of you over the past three years.
+Welcome to the 2018-2019 school year at Lebanon Road Elementary School!
+I am thrilled to serve as your principal and have enjoyed getting to know you many of you over the past four years.
 I want to take a moment to introduce myself to those of you who are new to the Lebanon Road family.
 I am originally from Delaware, nicknamed “The Small Wonder”.
 I attended Elon University for my undergraduate degree and decided to make Charlotte home when I could not part with North Carolina’s amazing weather.
 I began teaching in 2007 at Walter G. Byers and then continued my journey as an educator at Ashley Park as a resident principal in 2010.
 In 2012, I became the assistant principal of Shamrock Gardens Elementary School, where I served for two years.
 I received my master’s degree in Curriculum and Instruction with a specialization in Special Education from Northeastern University’s Charlotte campus.
-I just hit a significant professional milestone by completing my tenth year with CMS.
+I just completed my eleventh year with CMS.

 We have a lot to celebrate from our last school year.
-Areas of significant growth this year on the EOGs include 3rd grade reading, 4th grade reading, and 5th grade math.
+Areas of significant growth this year on the EOGs include 4th and 5th grade reading and 3rd grade math college and career ready proficiency.
+4th grade math increased in both grade level proficiency and college and career ready proficiency, and 5th grade science grade level proficiency continues to increase.
+Additionally, we met growth expectations as a school for the 2016-2017 school year.
 Our Pre-K students’ vocabulary skills grew by leaps and bounds, and our AU students are participating regularly in inclusion classes.
 Our students’ diverse talents were showcased in musical performances, basketball championships, 5K races, media productions, and art displays.
-Many staff members received local and national awards and were accepted into prestigious professional development opportunities.
-Additionally, LRE continues to boast a low teacher turnover rate of 8% this year.
+Additionally, LRE continues to boast a low teacher turnover rate of 7%.

-Our school-wide focus and theme this year will be “To Infinity and Beyond!”
-We will accomplish this by being strategic in our decisions and actions.
+Our school-wide focus and theme this year will be “Deep Roots Grow Higher Branches” We will accomplish this by committing to the most important actions to drive success for our students and by sticking with these all year.
 We will make sure that every member of our school community, including students, staff, and parents, are plugged in to our school in the right ways to create Success for All.
-This year, Lebanon Road will start the journey to becoming a Personalized Learning school - meaning that we adapt our instructional techniques to ensure all children learn in the best ways for them, by getting to know each child deeply.
-I am ecstatic to announce that over the summer LRE won a major national award, the Roberts Award through New Leaders, in the amount of $25,000.
-This award will support our implementation of personalized learning and flexible learning environments.
+This year, Lebanon Road will continue to be a Personalized Learning school - meaning that we adapt our instructional techniques to ensure all children learn in the best ways for them, by getting to know each child deeply.
+Last school year, LRE won a major national award, the Roberts Award through New Leaders, in the amount of $25,000.
+This award supported our implementation of personalized learning and flexible learning environments.
+We have applied for another grant in an effort to continue to add to our flexible learning environments.

 Parents will be involved in this effort and others by attending meaningful school events and supporting students’ learning at home.
 This school year will also include many opportunities to unite as a school family including events sponsored by our PTA, quarterly School Leadership Team meetings, and annual events such as Book Character Day, Books & Blankets Family Night, Math Game Day & Thanksgiving Lunch, the Spring Agriculture Fair, and the Cultural Fair.
 I look forward to getting to know our families and the diverse perspectives and talents they bring to our school on an even deeper level this year.

 We are eager to involve families as volunteers as well and have many opportunities for volunteers to create long-lasting, meaningful relationships within our school family.
-Through our North Star Reading Buddies program and HEART math tutoring, we pair mentors with struggling third grade readers and our budding mathematicians.
+Through our North Star Reading Buddies program and HEART math tutoring, we pair mentors with struggling second grade readers and our budding mathematicians.
 We are always looking to add caring adults to the North Star and HEART tutoring teams.
 Please let us know how you would like to help students achieve success this year at our school.
+There are many ways to get involved at school!

 I am so thankful that you have chosen Lebanon Road as your child’s school.
 I am looking forward to an amazing school year.
 If you have any questions throughout the year, please know that I am here for you!
 Through our collective dedication to our students, I am confident that we will achieve Success for All!
 Here’s to a wonderful year!